LabExT/LabExT/docs/setup_automatic_movement.md

 # Mover Setup: Automatically Move Stages

 This section gives setup instructions for the Mover in LabExT.
-The Mover manages connected stages and their fully automatic safe movement to device coordinate points.
+The Mover manages connected stages and their fully automatic and safe movement to device coordinate points.
 Before you continue, make sure LabExT is installed correctly; more [here](./installation.md).

-## Calibration states, Terminology and Setup Workflow
+## Calibration States, Terminology and Setup Workflow

 ### Terminology

-Before we start, we introduce the different terminologies we use in this section.
+Before we start, we introduce the different terminologies used in this section.
+We start with the driver of the motorized stage and ascend the levels of abstraction:

 | Term          | Description                                                                                                                                                                                                                                                       | Example                                                                                                                                                      |
 |---------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|